in the UK for English and Creative Writing courses

 Multi-award winning writer Bethan Roberts has published five novels and writes drama for BBC Radio 4.

-Her novel My Policeman, follows the story of a 1950s policeman, his wife, and his male lover, and was released in 2012.
-A film adaptation starring Harry Styles and Emma Corrin is set for release by Amazon Studios in 2022.
+Her novel, My Policeman, follows the story of a 1950s policeman, his wife, and his male lover, and was released in 2012.
+A film adaptation starring Harry Styles and Emma Corrin was released by Amazon Studios in 2022.

 Her fourth novel, Mother Island, was the recipient of a Jerwood Fiction Uncovered prize.
 Her new novel, Graceland, tells the story of Elvis Presley and his mother.